dansmyers/ProgrammingAndSoftwareDevelopment/1-Intro_to_Java/README.md

 - **Don't wait until the last minute**.
 You won't have enough time to finish everything.

+- **Test your programs thoroughly before submitting them**.
+Your programs must compile and run to receive any credit.
+Do not, under any circumstances, submit code that you wrote without testing, no matter how easy you think the question is.

 - **Remember the Honor Code** and my guidelines for acceptable collaboration.